danb35/deploy-freenas/README_truenas.md

 # deploy-freenas

-deploy-freenas.py is a Python script to deploy TLS certificates to a TrueNAS SCALE server using the TrueNAS Websocket API.
+deploy_truenas.py is a Python script to deploy TLS certificates to a TrueNAS SCALE/Community Edition server using the TrueNAS Websocket API.
 This should ensure that the certificate data is properly stored in the configuration database, and that all appropriate services use this certificate.
 Its original intent was to be called from an ACME client like [acme.sh](https://github.com/acmesh-official/acme.sh) after the certificate is issued, so that the entire process of issuance (or renewal) and deployment can be automated.
 However, it can be used with certificates from any source, whether a different ACME-based certificate authority or otherwise.

 Since this script was developed, acme.sh has added a [deployment script](https://github.com/acmesh-official/acme.sh/wiki/deployhooks#25-deploy-the-cert-on-truenas-core-server) which can deploy newly-issued certs to your TrueNAS system, so you may not need this script.
-However, it isn't clear whether the acme.sh deployment script handles the services covered by this script (S3, FTP, WebDAV, Apps for SCALE).
+However, it isn't clear whether the acme.sh deployment script handles the services covered by this script (S3, FTP, WebDAV, Apps for SCALE).  `acme.sh` also has a separate deployment script for the websocket API, but again, its capabilities compared to this one are unknown.

 # WORK IN PROGRESS
 This version of this script is a work in progress, and has had minimal testing.